Whether you work from home or have premises fitted with expensive equipment, every business has running costs.

 A writing down allowance lets you claim capital expenses when:

-• They’re not covered by the annual investment allowance.
+- The annual investment allowance does not cover them.
 There are three types of capital expense that aren’t covered:

 With writing down allowances, you work out the item’s value and claim a percentage of the cost each year.
 You keep going until the item’s value reaches zero.